 How Chocolate Cures Anxiety

 Obviously chocolate alone isn't all you need to do to magically cure your anxiety.
 If that were the case, everyone with anxiety would simply down pounds of chocolate and find themselves anxiety free.
-If you really want to control your anxiety, take my anxiety test now.

 But does chocolate reduce your anxiety in any way?
 The answer is: probably!